usnistgov/oscal-cli/README.md

 # temporarily add oscal-cli to your terminal's instance path
 PATH=$PATH:/opt/oscal-cli/bin

-# add oscla-cli to your environment (e.g., all terminals)
+# add oscal-cli to your environment (e.g., all terminals)
 export PATH=$PATH:/opt/oscal-cli/bin
 ```
 NOTE: You can also add oscal-cli's directory to your path in shell profile to make oscal-cli permamently available.